camdub/theocean-ui/README.md

 NPM will install its dependencies into the `node_modules` folder and Bower will install into `app/dependencies`.

+### Libaries in Use

+- [Ember.js](http://emberjs.com) awesome JS MV* framework.
+See guides on the website for a getting started video.
+Also recommended to read the guides through.
+- [Ember Model](https://github.com/ebryn/ember-model) until Ember-data is more stable
+- [Lunr.js](http://lunrjs.com/) for indexed search on the client (might replace this)
+- [QUnit](http://qunitjs.com/) for testing and phantomjs to run the tests on the command line.
+- [Sinon](http://sinonjs.org/) for mocks and stubs in tests
+- [Foundation](http://foundation.zurb.com/docs/) for mobile-first and base styles

 ### Grunt Tasks

 Once all the dependencies have been installed you can start a development server with